-- Work, 30 marks shall be for the CIE (Continuous Internal Evaluation/CIE), and 70 Marks shall be for the End Semester Viva-voce Examination/SEE).
-The Marks earned under CIE for both Phases of the Project shall be awarded by the Project Guide/Supervisor (based on the continuous evaluation of student's performance during the two Project Work Phases/periods); and the marks earned under SEE shall be awarded by the Project Viva-voce Committee/ Board (based on the work carried out, report prepared and the presentation made by the student at the time of Viva-voce Examination). - c) For the Project Phase I, the Viva-voce shall be conducted at the end of the IV Year I Semester, before the commencement of that Semester End Examinations, at the Department Level by a Committee comprising of the HOD or One Professor and Supervisor (no external examiner), and the Project Phase II (or Final Project Viva-voce) shall be conducted by a Committee comprising of an External Examiner, the Head of the Department and the Project Supervisor at the end of the IV Year II Semester, before the the commencement of semester end examinations.
-The nomination of the External Examiner shall be done by the Principal from the panel of 3 names of external faculty members (Professors or Associate Professors outside the College) submitted by the HOD. - 9.10 For NCC/ NSS/ NSO Mandatory Courses and/or any other Mandatory Non-Credit Course offered in a semester,a 'Satisfactory Participation Certificate' shall be issued to the student from the authorities concerned, only after securing ≥ 75% attendance in the Course.
+b) Out of the total 100 marks allotted for each Phase of the Project Work, 30 marks shall be for the CIE (Continuous Internal Evaluation/CIE), and 70 Marks shall be for the End Semester Viva-voce Examination/SEE).
+The Marks earned under CIE for both Phases of the Project shall be awarded by the Project Guide/Supervisor (based on the continuous evaluation of student's performance during the two Project Work Phases/periods); and the marks earned under SEE shall be awarded by the Project Viva-voce Committee/ Board (based on the work carried out, report prepared and the presentation made by the student at the time of Viva-voce Examination).

+c) For the Project Phase - I, the Viva-voce shall be conducted at the end of the IV Year I Semester, before the commencement of that Semester End Examinations, at the Department Level by a Committee comprising of the HOD or One Professor and Supervisor (no external examiner), and the Project Phase - II (or Final Project Viva-voce) shall be conducted by a Committee comprising of an External Examiner, the Head of the Department and the Project Supervisor at the end of the IV Year II Semester, before the the commencement of semester and examinations.
+The nomination of the External Examiner shall be done by the Principal from the panel of 3 names of external faculty members (Professors or Associate Professors outside the College) submitted by the HOD.

+9.10 For NCC/ NSS/ NSO Mandatory Courses and/or any other Mandatory Non-Credit Course offered in a semester, a 'Satisfactory Participation Certificate' shall be issued to the student from the authorities concerned, only after securing ≥ 75% attendance in the Course.
 No Marks or Letter Grade shall be allotted for the Mandatory Courses.